sopnode/oai5g-rfsim/README.md

 ### Metal provisioning

-The **demo-oai.py** script optionally deploys a preconfigured Kubernetes (k8s) image on 4 R2lab FIT nodes, which by default are:
+The **demo-oai.py** script optionally deploys a preconfigured Kubernetes (k8s) image on a FIT/R2lab node, which by default is *`fit01`*.

-* *`fit01`* for oai-amf
-* *`fit02`* for oai-spgwu
-* *`fit03`* for oai-gnb
-* *`fit09`* for oai-nr-ue

-Note that all the other OAI5G pods, e.g., oai-smf or oai-spgwu, are launched on the regular k8s worker servers of the SophiaNode platform.

 ### Joining the k8s cluster
-Then the script will get all the nodes to join the k8s master (*`sopnode-l1.inria.fr`* by default), and configure [k8s Multus](https://github.com/k8snetworkplumbingwg/multus-cni) to use their `data` interface.
+Then the script will get the FIT/R2lab node to join the k8s master (*`sopnode-l1.inria.fr`* by default).

 ### Configuration
-After that, the script will deploy OAI5G pods on the k8s cluster.
-To do that, it will use the k8s worker node that hosts the `oai-amf` pod, which again is *`fit01`* by default.
+After that, the script will deploy OAI5G pods on the k8s cluster through the FIT/R2lab worker node.

-In a nutshell, the script will clone the OAI5G `oai-cn5g-fed` git repository on the FIT node *fit01*.
+First, the script will clone the OAI5G `oai-cn5g-fed` git repository on the FIT node *fit01*.
 To do it manually, you will have to run:

 ```
 root@fit01# git clone -b master https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed